I’m scared of the eye surgery, what can I do?

 For how long after surgery, and what kind of restrictions should I expect?

 This will vary depending on the surgical procedure I will perform.
-There are no restrictions in case of botox and fillers.
-In case of eyelid operations expect approx. 1 week where you may experience some swelling or bruising.
+There are no restrictions in case of botulinum and fillers.
+In case of eyelid surgery expect approx. 1 week where you may experience some swelling or bruising.

 After cataract surgery, you should not do heavy lifting for 1 to 2 weeks, avoid the sauna, and do not rub your eyes.
 In case of retinal and vitreous surgery you should avoid sports and sauna for about 2 to 3 weeks, not do any heavy lifting, do not rub your eyes and you may have some restrictions in reading and doing computer work during this time.